Banks Tips

 Credit card charges:

-institutions charge Merchants between 4% and 7,98% per transaction.
-On
+charge Merchants between 4% and 7,98% per transaction, Nedbank wanted to charge

-operators add this to the transaction when they charge you.
-Please note
+that the budget operators add this to the transaction when they charge you.

-that this is legal if stated on the booking form.
-With upmarket operators
+Please note that this is technically legal if stated on the booking form.
+With

-this cost is of course included.
-My personal feeling is that banks in general
+upmarket operators this cost is of course included.
+My personal feeling is that

 Travellers Cheques: